-Many in the LGBTQI community feel isolated, and for many reasons.
-Of course rejection during the coming out process will lead to feelings of isolation.
+Many in the LGBTQI community feel isolated for many reasons.
+Part of this has to do with the potential for rejection.
 Many people that come out and are rejected at home end up moving to new cities, where they have very limited social support and resources.
-And sometimes the LGBTQI community itself can feel cliquey to many, and some feel they really don’t fit-in to the community as a whole.
-For many, their first exposure to “gay culture” is through the gay media that often promotes youth, beauty and clubbing, and might make the person feel unaccepted, even within the community.
+And sometimes, the LGBTQI community itself can feel cliquey to many, or hard to fit-in to as a whole.
+Exposure to stereotypes of “gay culture” can also create feelings of isolation, even for those within the LGBTQI community.

 Health Status and HIV

 In San Francisco, HIV may exist within an number of communities.
 Although individuals living with HIV today are able to live completely normal lives, acquiring HIV/AIDS (or any disease for that matter) may lead to social isolation.
 For some, a downward spiral in one’s medical status is enough to cause one to retreat from previously enjoyed activities.
 Simply feeling worn out by the physical and mental stress of illness can cause one to consider ending one’s pain.

-Rejection by family, friends, coworkers or partners can also be felt due to the stigma surrounding sero-conversion.
+Rejection by family, friends, coworkers or partners can also be felt due to the stigma surrounding HIV or illness.
 Often times, it is this fear of rejection and lack of emotional support that prevents people from seeking the necessary services that may be available in the community.

 San Francisco offers a number of grief services.
 Learn more.

 Drug and Alcohol Abuse

 The LGBTQI community does have a high number of people struggling with alcohol and drug abuse.
 For any depressed person, adding alcohol and drugs creates a difficult downward spiral and can lead to severe negative emotions and behaviors.

 San Francisco Suicide Prevention is about gay-friendly as it gets!
 We were founded by a gay man, and we have always had a high number of LGBTQ staff, volunteers and Board members.
 We have been here for the community for nearly 50 years.